 This can be done by executing an SQL query over the database which obtains the result set containing those customers and in order to save the effort of executing the SQL command every time on the entire database, add the result set to the cache with a group name so the data resides under that particular group.

 Using groups, you can fetch or remove all items belonging to a group.
 You can also just fetch the keys and then only fetch a subset of them.
-You can perform addition, update, removal, retrieval specifying group identifier and/or its sub group identifier.
+You can perform addition, update, removal, retrieval while specifying a group identifier.

-There is no further level of hierarchy after subgroup.
-Cache items can be logically separated by a single group and single sub group only.
+There is no further level of hierarchy after group.
+Cache items can be logically separated by a single group only.

-Groups and sub-groups can only be of string data type.
+Groups can only be of string data type.

 Groups do not Overlap